matus-pikuliak/genderak/README.md

 stereotypical statement (e.g., "I am emotional").
 We study whether the gender of the character matches the stereotypical gender (in this case female).

+- `Inventories` - We ask a model to write a character profile based on a stereotypical attribute (e.g., emotional).
+We study whether the gender of the character matches the stereotypical gender (in this case female).
+The inventories are based on social science literature.

 - `JobsLum` - We ask a model to write a character profile based on a job.
 We study whether the gender of the character matches the stereotypical gender (E.g., are _nurses_ female).